 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference ı Was the purchase a purchase of supplies, materials, or equipment, and not a contract for services or a service contract as defined in Minn.
+CONTRACTING - BID LAWS Workpaper Section Yes No Reference Was the purchase a purchase of supplies, materials, or equipment, and not a contract for services or a service contract as defined in Minn.
 Stat. §§ 16C.02, subds.
-16 and 17; and 33 100.02, 50003.
-10 and 17, and 2.
-Was the electronic process a purchasing process in which vendors competed to provide the supplies, materials, or equipment at the lowest selling price in an open and interactive environment? § 471.345, C. Electronic Sale subd.
-17 C. Electronic Sale If the municipality contracted to sell using an electronic selling process: 1.
-Was the sale a sale of supplies, materials, or equipment which was surplus, obsolete, or unused; and 2.
-Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment?
-8 221 A 02 D. Alternative Discouringtion of Dide and Degreests § 331A.03, subd.
-3 D. Alternative Dissemination of Bids and Requests If, as an alternative to publishing them in a newspaper, a political subdivision disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: Did the political subdivision simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
-2 Was the discouniestics by alternative second in substantially the course format 2.
-Was the dissemination by alternative means in substantially the same format and for the same period of time as a publication in a qualified newspaper? and for the same period of time as a publication in a quanticulie newspaper: 3.
-For the first six months after the political subdivision designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
-Did the publication in the official newspaper indicate where to find the designated alternative method? § 471.345, E. County or town contracts for the rental of equipment estimated to be \$60,000 or subd.
-5a less may, at the discretion of the board, be made by direct negotiation by obtaining 3434.24 two or more quotations when possible.
-If this method was used, were quotations kept on file for at least one year? § 471.345, F. If the municipality contracted for the purchase of supplies, materials, or equipment Subd.
-15 without regard to competitive bidding requirements, was the purchase through the State of Minnesota's cooperative purchasing venture or a national municipal association's purchasing alliance or cooperative created by a joint powers agreement that purchases items from more than one source on the basis of competitive bids or competitive quotations?
+16 and 17; and 2.
+Was the electronic process a purchasing process in which vendors competed to provide the supplies, materials, or equipment at the lowest selling price in an open and interactive environment? § 471.345, subd.
+17 C. Electronic Sale If the municipality contracted to sell using an electronic selling process: Was the sale a sale of supplies, materials, or equipment which was surplus, obsolete, or unused; and 2.
+Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment? § 331A.03, subd.
+3 D. Alternative Dissemination of Bids and Requests If, as an alternative to publishing them in a newspaper, a political subdivision disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: 1.
+Did the political subdivision simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
+2. Was the dissemination by alternative means in substantially the same format and for the same period of time as a publication in a qualified newspaper?
+3. For the first six months after the political subdivision designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
+4. Did the publication in the official newspaper indicate where to find the designated alternative method? § 471.345, subd.
+5a E. County or town contracts for the rental of equipment estimated to be \$60,000 or less may, at the discretion of the board, be made by direct negotiation by obtaining two or more quotations when possible.
+If this method was used, were quotations kept on file for at least one year? § 471.345, Subd.
+15 F. If the municipality contracted for the purchase of supplies, materials, or equipment without regard to competitive bidding requirements, was the purchase through the State of Minnesota's cooperative purchasing venture or a national municipal association's purchasing alliance or cooperative created by a joint powers agreement that purchases items from more than one source on the basis of competitive bids or competitive quotations?